For prospective leather couch buyers, knowing the details of the materials used in making their new sofa is important.

 What Is The Process Of Tanning Leather?

-Tanning is the process of taking the pre-treated animal hides and turning them into a more stable material.
-Tanning prevents rot, stabilizes structure and improves the leather's resistance to temperature.
-This is a great paper which discussed more on the science behind tanning and why it is necessary in the transformation to end leather products.
+Leather tanning prevents rot, stabilizes structure, and improves the leather's resistance to temperature.
+This is a great paper that discussed more on the science behind tanned leather and why it is necessary for the transformation to end leather products.

-This is also a great video from Optimal Leathers which discusses the process of tanning and the finishing process of leathers.
+This is also a great video from Optimal Leathers, which discusses the tanning and finishing processes of tanned leather.

 What Types Of Leathers Are Used For Sofas?